-I try to read books from several different genres, including non-fiction, which I will have several reviews of coming this summer.
-I do have favorite authors and will try to read all of their works in the order they are published.
-One of my favorites is historical fiction writer Marie Benedict.
+One of my genres is historical fiction writer Marie Benedict.
 Her stories portray women as having played a key role in history during a time when women were not allowed fair access to education.
 Although her stories are fabricated to a degree, they still give the reader an idea of what women endured during that time.
-Click here to visit the Marie Benedict’s website.
+Click here to visit the author’s website.

 Title: The Other Einstein